The Graduate: Plot

 To prevent Benjamin from dating Elaine, Mrs. Robinson threatens to tell her about their affair.
-To thwart this, Benjamin tells Elaine that the married woman is her mother.
+To thwart this, Benjamin goes to the Robinson home and tells Elaine that the married woman is her mother.
 Elaine throws Benjamin out of the house and returns to school at Berkeley.
 Benjamin follows her there, hoping to regain her affections.
 Elaine initially rejects him and briefly dates a medical student, Carl.
 When she learns her mother lied about Benjamin raping her, she reconciles with him.
-Benjamin pushes for marriage, but Elaine is uncertain despite her feelings for him.
+Benjamin pushes for marriage, but Elaine is uncertain.
 Mr. Robinson arrives at Berkeley and angrily confronts Benjamin.
 He informs him that he and Mrs. Robinson are getting divorced and threatens to have him jailed if he keeps seeing Elaine.
 Mr. Robinson forces Elaine to leave college to marry Carl.

 Benjamin drives to Pasadena and enters the Robinson home searching for Elaine.
-He finds Mrs. Robinson, who tells him that he cannot prevent Elaine's marriage to Carl.
+He finds Mrs. Robinson, who tells him that he cannot prevent Elaine's marriage to Carl and calls the police on him.
 Benjamin flees the house and drives back to Berkeley.
-There he discovers the wedding is in Santa Barbara that day.
+There he discovers the wedding is in Santa Barbara that very day.
 He speeds over 300 miles to Santa Barbara, but his car runs out of gas a short distance from the church.

 Benjamin runs to the church, arriving just as the ceremony is ending.
-His desperate appearance in the glass church gallery stirs Elaine into defying her mother and fleeing the sanctuary.
+His desperate appearance and plaintive shouts of Elaine's name from the glass church gallery overlooking the seated wedding guests stirs Elaine into defying her mother and fleeing the sanctuary.
 Benjamin fights off Mr. Robinson and repels the wedding guests by swinging a large cross, which he uses to bar the church doors, trapping everyone inside.
-Benjamin and Elaine escape aboard a bus and sit among the startled passengers, with Elaine still in her wedding gown.
+Benjamin and Elaine escape aboard a city bus and sit among the startled passengers, with Elaine still in her wedding gown.
 As the bus drives on, their ecstatic smiles slowly change into ambivalent expressions.

 Cast

-Richard Dreyfuss makes an uncredited appearance and speaks two lines in his second film role as one of the tenants in Mr. McCleery's boarding house.
-Ben Murphy also has an uncredited appearance, as the shaving fraternity brother who comes out with a double entendre.
-Mike Farrell appears uncredited as a hotel bellhop.
-Kevin Tighe makes a brief uncredited appearance as one of the showering fraternity brothers.
-Noam Pitlik appears uncredited as the service station attendant.
+Several actors make uncredited appearances in minor roles.
+Elaine May plays the "Girl with Note for Benjamin."
+Richard Dreyfuss speaks two lines, about calling "the cops", in his second film role as one of the tenants in McCleery's boarding house.
+Ben Murphy plays the shaving fraternity brother who comes out with a double entendre.
+Mike Farrell is a hotel bellhop.
+Kevin Tighe is one of the showering fraternity brothers.
+Noam Pitlik is the service station attendant.